Improving Child Care Centre’s Quality with Real-Time Video Calls

 We need to implement more effective and efficient strategies to fulfill the primary needs of children.
 They want to be keep-in-touch and communicate more with their parents.
 So the child care should provide a way to make the children could see and talk with their parents even in the office hours.
 This is where real-time chat and video calls benefits greatly.
 With both of them, the child care services can function effectively in an integrated manner, fulfilling both the needs of children and the families.

 Not only that, when there is an incident occurs, the parents can give an immediate emotional support using video calls.
-This will benefit, especially for those who can’t spend the time to travel from their workplace to the child care centre.
+For those who can’t spend the time to travel from their workplace to the child care centre.
 Furthermore, with real-time communication, caregivers can inform the parents about some important stuff to bring and special events, at any minutes.

 Also, with video calls feature, the child care centre can provide telemedicine (remote diagnosis and treatment by means of telecommunications technology, nowadays usually using video calls) service, because a common acute illness is not rare in children.
 A certain research indicates, that 91.2% (from the total 229 respondents who participate) parents said that using telemedicine allowed them to stay at work and saved time for about 4.5 hours per telemedicine visit.

-So it is safe to say that using real-time communication via video calls, can help child care centres to build a great foundation between parents, children, and caregivers.
-With real-time video calls facilities, a child care centre could provide the best environment to help the development of the children.
+So it is safe to say that using real-time communication via video calls.
+It’s can help child care centres to build a great foundation between parents, children, and caregivers.
+With real-time video calls facilities, a child care centre could provide the best environment.
+To help the development of the children.
 Thus, will make the parents more satisfied and significantly raised the quality of the child care centre itself.